Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-flickerless-flame/notes.md

 IN CONCLUSION.
 Chiefclouds + "Firebird blaming" gone, some simpler language, main three stories streamlined one step further.

+**General:** Some "fixes" for silly issues.
+* Be more clear about the fires being started by thunderstrikes from the Chiefclouds hanging around => this would make their appearance in this story more relevant too.
+* Be clear about SPECIES and LOOK for all!
+(I don't think I even explain Fiante's tiny-dinosaur-with-useless-wings look.
+And Dilova having only a single leg is mentioned too late, I think.)
+* The first time the fires "extinguish" automatically (chapter 1), either hint that Alix is around to do so, OR explain that "fuel had run out".
+There was simply a gap in burnable wood ( + always dark/cold/wet below Tresmo => maybe pull THAT explanation much more to the front), the fire didn't make the jump, so it stopped burning.
+* When Alix "bangs stones together" (to discover the spark to create fire) ... how?
+He has no hands!
+Find some solution, such as using his tail or something.

 **General:** Change the firebirds to have "scales" and look more like "lizards".
 More like Fiante, but small enough to actually fly.
 Also, their eyesight is famously bad (as a hint to Higgis). => Early setup for DRAGONS

 **General:** The three main dilemmas may get a _little_ more depth, especially Prebuha.